kyma-project/istio/docs/user/operation-guides/02-20-enable-sidecar-injection.md

-# Enable automatic Istio sidecar proxy injection
+# Enable Automatic Istio Sidecar Proxy Injection

 Enabling automatic sidecar injection allows `istiod` to watch all Pod creation operations on all namespaces, which should be part of Istio Service Mesh, and inject the newly created Pods with a sidecar proxy.